Webflow vs Bubble: An Expert Compares the Two No Code Tools (2024)

 What Is Webflow?

 Webflow is a web design and development platform that allows users to create responsive websites, including e-commerce stores, without coding skills.
-It offers a visual interface for design and custom code integration.
-Webflow also provides hosting, e-commerce support, and features for interactive elements and animations.
+It offers a visual interface for design and custom code integration and provides hosting, e-commerce support.
+It also features for interactive elements and animations.

 It caters to a broad user base, from beginners to experienced designers and developers, and is known for bridging the design-development gap.